José Luis Albareda y Sezde

 José Luis Albareda y Sezde (1828, El Puerto de Santa María – November 3, 1897) was a Spanish politician and journalist.
 He was Minister of Public Works during the reign of Alfonso XII and Minister of the Interior during the regency of Maria Cristina of Austria.
 As minister of public works, he instigated the National Exhibition of Mining, held in 1883.

 Politics

-A member of the Partido Liberal he became a deputy of Cadiz Privince in the elections celebrated between 1863 and 1865.
+A member of the Partido Liberal he became a deputy of Cadiz Province in the elections celebrated between 1863 and 1865.
 Later, he was elected in Alicante between 1869 and 1876.
 He went on to serve in Seville (province) between 1879 and 1884.
 In 1887 he was chosen as a senator representing Seville, and in 1891 representing Palencia (province).
 In 1893 he was named life senator.
 Between February 8 of 1881 and January 9 of 1883 he was Minister of Public Works under Sagasta, later serving as Minister of Interior between November 12, 1887 and the June 14, 1888.